-The objective of this deliverable is to report the work that has been done in the context of the task T3.3 at this phase of the project (M20).
-This task lasts until M27, and therefore, one more version will be released, extending and modifying when necessary the content of this document, following the agile approach for system development and aiming to update the solution and implementation with the current trends of the environment as the project progresses.
-The work that has been done during this phase (M03-M20) was mainly focused on the experimentation of various streaming processing frameworks that are currently being used in the industry, in order to decide which of those engines the INFINITECH unified query processing framework will rely on.
+The objective of this deliverable is to report the work that has been done in the context of the task T3.3 at the end of its duration (M27).
+This report consist of three versions, each one of those extends and modifies when necessary the content of this document, following the agile approach for system development and aiming to update the solution and implementation with the current trends of the environment as the project is progressing.
+The work that has been done during the first two phases (M03-M20) was mainly focused on the experimentation of various streaming processing frameworks that are currently being used in the industry, in order to decide which of those engines the INFINITECH unified query processing framework will rely on.
 Based on this preliminary work that was essential for this task, the initial design of the data operators that will allow the correlation of data elements from both worlds took place.
 The correlations themselves are relying on the outcomes of the various tasks that are related with the data management layer, as their implementations provide the basis for the implementation of the task T3.3 to happen.

-At the time when this version of the document was written, T3.1 ("Framework for Seamless Data Management and HTAP") and T5.3 ("Declarative Real-Time Data Analytics") have already produced their first prototypes and as a result, the implementation of the operators designed in the first version of the this report has already started.
-Moreover, an initial work has been conducted in order to allow the experimentation of the outcomes of this task with an actual use case coming from pilot#2 of the INFINITECH

-According to the designated plan, the final delivery of the implementation will take place the forthcoming period and will be reported in the last version of this deliverable.
+In the previous second version of this document, T3.1 ("Framework for Seamless Data Management and HTAP") and T5.3 ("Declarative Real-Time Data Analytics") had already produced their first prototypes and as a result, the implementation of the operators designed in the first version of the this report has already started.
+Therefore, an initial work had been conducted in order to allow the experimentation of the outcomes of this task with an actual use case coming from pilot#2 of the INFINITECH project.
+In this last version of this document, the outcomes of T5.2 ("Parallel and Incremental Analytics") have been also delivered, which allowed us to provide the final delivery of the implementation that took place this last period and is reported in the last version of this deliverable.
+It concerns the data operators provided by the INFINSTORE to the streaming processing framework that allows the latter to take the full advantage of the newly adapted technologies.